 Cons: not every company takes interns, you need to search, and also have plenty of free time.

 If you become a tester, then you will always learn something new.
 It will never be like this: if I’ve finished studying, so I’m a tester, I don’t need anything else.
-Here you need to master something new all the time, this is a daily work.
+Here you need to master something new all the time, this is daily work.
 Some testers read more than 40 work-related books a year.
 Finding courses for self-development is also very important.
 It is better to choose from large companies, there are several major ones.

 The tester occupies the lowest level in the hierarchy of IT-professions, but in vain.
 After all, the profession is undervalued.
 It is worth looking at least at the growing need for testers.
-At the same time, even in specialized universities, this speciality is not taught.
+At the same time, even in specialized universities, this specialty is not taught.
 But there are so many opportunities to get a profession and develop in it.
 It remains only to start doing something!